 Macau also spelled Macao, is a small city connected to China at the southern part of Guangdong Province and Hong Kong.
 The city was a former Portuguese colony from the 16th century until December 20, 1999.
 The Portuguese influences can be seen in architecture, food, tradition and religion.

-While gambling tourism brings in a lot of visitors (and revenue), there are many reasons why Macau is an excellent destination for solo travellers.
+While gambling tourism brings in a lot of visitors (and revenue), there are many things to do in Macau.
 The well-preserved colonial architecture can be seen in the historical centre, which has been deemed a UNESCO World Heritage Site.
 Furthermore, Macau’s designation as a “Creative Cities Network in the field of Gastronomy” by UNESCO, draws foodies everywhere to experience the delightful Macanese cuisine.

 Related Post – Solo Traveller’s Guide to Hong Kong

 What you need to know before you visit Macau

 Before you plan your Macau itinerary, take a look at these travel tips that you may find useful:

 - Macau’s official currency is the Macanese Pataca (MOP).
 Many establishments will happily take your Hong Kong Dollars (HKD) because the exchange rate is better for HKD.
 However, when you pay for something in HKD cash, you will likely get change back in MOP.
 Most places will take credit cards but do have a bit of HKD with you for some of the smaller restaurants.

 - The standard voltage is 220V.
 Power sockets are of type D, M, G and F. Check here and see if you need to bring a travel adapter for all your electronics.